 This was an eye-opener.
-On my blogspot site, I mainly posted information from product sites generously sprinkled with raw affiliate links, both actions frowned on by Google.
+On my blogspot site, I mainly posted information from product sites generously sprinkled with raw affiliate links.
+What i didn’t know was that both actions are frowned on by Google.

 Using the template suggested by the training, my next major review was about Jaaxy, the Wealthy Affiliate keyword research tool.